 - Bread options – Recipes include options for dairy, egg and wheat free.
 Butterhorn crescent rolls are made with just six ingredients – (wheat) flour, yeast, water or milk substitute, oil, sugar, and salt.
 Cut out biscuits with fun cookie cutters.

 - Creamy mashed potatoes without milk or soy

-Biscuits free from milk, egg and gluten cut out in spring shapes
+Biscuits free from milk, egg, and gluten cut out into spring shapes

 Celebrate With Crafts and Activities

 The possibilities are endless when it comes to crafts and activities you can do as a family to celebrate the season.

 Decorate paper eggs.
 Draw egg shapes on paper or cardstock.
 Grab the craft supplies and let everyone decorate their own special eggs.
 Display them in your home or use them as place cards for dinner.
 Tape them to skewers or straws and use them to make a bouquet.

 - Decoupage with stickers, newspaper, tissue paper, or photos

 - Use stencils or stamps

 - Coat with glue and cover with twine or yarn